 UPP is written to process a single forecast hour, therefore, having a single forecast per output file is optimal.
 However, for WRF based forecasts, UPP can be run across multiple forecast times in a single output file to extract a specified forecast hour.

 UPP Control File Overview

-a) GRIB1 control file
+GRIB1 control file

 Note: This section pertains to outputting GRIB1 format only.
-This format is currently the preferred output format since GRIB2 (next section) is still in a development stage.